mvarrone/simulate-ip-printer-webserver/README.md

     }
     ```

-6. Now, you can use that other project with new hosts available to be tested
+6. You can now test the other project with the new available hosts

 ## Contributions